Nets get 7 3s from Harris, rout Celtics 130-108 for 2-0 lead - WHIZ News

 The Nets had started slowly in Game 1 and in the only game their Big Three played together late in the regular season, and on Monday coach Steve Nash said he thought it might be a while before his three stars could walk on the court and be firing on all cylinders.

-It was only a day later for Harris, who led the NBA in 3-point percentage this season.
+It was only a day later for Harris, who led the NBA in 3-point percentage at 47.5% this season.

 Harris made three straight 3-pointers to extend a three-point lead to 25-13 and there was a little gasp from the crowd when he then stole the ball and dribbled down on a breakaway, as if he might pull up behind the arc.
 Instead, he went all the way for the layup and a 14-point lead.